kanalo-shrek/apple-ncm/Readme.md

 # apple-ncm

 USB-C networking between Mac and PC.
 5+ Gbps over a single cable.
-Read the blog if you are curious about more.

-## What this is
+## Why is it needed?

 When you connect a Mac to a PC via USB-C, the Mac presents itself as a USB network adapter (CDC NCM).
 But it doesn't work out of the box because Apple's implementation is non-standard—missing an endpoint that Linux and Windows expect.